kl2karpenko/test-assignment-altr/README.md

 - When user is not logged in, when he enters a route he cannot enter, he will be redirected to /login page
 - When user logged in, he will be redirected to HOME page

+**Requirements**

-Create this small application using **TS/React/MaterialUI/NodeJS** and the DB you prefer.
+- Create this small application using **TypeScript/React/MaterialUI/NodeJS** and the DB you prefer.
+- Add at lest some unit test for BE part and for frontend as well, add please at least some unit tests using Jest and RTL

+Application repo should have next scripts, in order to check how it works:

+- lint (using eslint)
+- build (a build version)
+- start (to run application locally) - this should start the FE webpack to rebuild app on changes + this should start a backend NODEJS server